UCSF-CBI/c4/docs/howto/openondemand.md

 12. Click Launch C4 Desktop

 13. We are greeted with a MATE desktop in a new browser tab.
-The easiest way to get started here is to reight click anywhere in the blue area and select Open in Terminal.
+The easiest way to get started here is to right click anywhere in the blue area and select Open in Terminal.

 14. This is a terminal with current working directory set to $HOME/Desktop.
 We can load any interactive module from here.
 Try this `module load matlab`.
 Once the module loads, we can launch matlab by typing `matlab`